Nutbrown was both our longest term and our oldest resident.

 Now Nutbrown is now thirteen and has outlived both his sisters and a series of companions after them.
 He is totally blind and rather stiff.
 I don’t think he notices people anymore unless he literally bumps into them on his way to have a dig in his burrow or to forage for fallen leaves in his run.

 He lived with a group of rexes for quite a while, casually assuming that he would get first dibs on the best veg even though they were much younger and stronger than he was.
 They were a much more loved up group and he got more affection from them than he ever got from his sisters.

 Even Summer who joined the group after her long-term much henpecked partner died gave up pouncing on the veg after he told her off for her food agression, but was also very sweet with him.
 Dachs is the only other member of that group still alive.
 Sadly both Florence and Bambi died quite young and Nutbrown really really missed them.
 Then he outlived Summer too, who was ten or eleven when she died.

 In June 2018 we gave him another two companions, Ivy and Alvin because neither were well and they needed a shed to live in instead of a hutch, and their other partner Fern was being too bossy.
 Nutbrown accepted them well and was more active after they joined he and Dachs.
 Later we added Willow and Chester to the group.
-They are still with him, as is Dachs although both Alvin and Ivy passed away in spring and summer 2019 respectively, and Chester in the winter.
+Willow was with him until the end, as was Dachs although both Alvin and Ivy passed away in spring and summer 2019 respectively, and Chester in the winter.
 Alvin was twelve when he died and Ivy must have been over ten although as she was a stray we didn’t have an exact age for her, Chester was also over ten.
 Chestnut briefly lived with them after Cocoa died.
 Angel and Zion moved in after Ivy passed away and gradually became quite affectiinate with Nutbrown.
 During his last winter he was always toasty warm as he was always the centre of a bunny heap.